-Your journey will take you past the 12th century Dolbadarn Castle, across what is possibly Britain’s shortest river and past Llanberis’s twin lakes.
-From Llanberis the train runs non-stop though the Padarn Country Park to Penllyn and on to Cei Llydan, a beautifully tranquil place which is ideal for a lakeside picnic.
+Your journey will take you past the 12th-century Dolbadarn Castle, across what is possibly Britain’s shortest river and past Llanberis’s twin lakes.
+From Llanberis, the train runs non-stop through the Padarn Country Park to Penllyn and on to Cei Llydan, a beautifully tranquil place which is ideal for a lakeside picnic.
 At Gilfach Ddu you can get off to visit the National Slate Museum.

 There are themed rides throughout the year including Santa trains, Halloween trips and Easter Egg Hunts.

 The five-mile return trip takes around one hour, and the service varies according to the season.
 Check the website for details